yuuamane/minimal-mistakes/about.md

 From this point, programming was never an issue for me, atleast not at the level the pedagogy was at my institute.
 Many would be satisfied to just get a compiled program without errors but I would never give up without a fight.
 The only ever program to defeat me was a partition allocation method program for my Operating Systems laboratory.
 The thrill of getting the correct output and walking out early out of the exam room had it's own charm.

-Throughout my years in college, I experimented with many languages and many domains
+Throughout my years in college, I experimented with many languages and many domains.
+I've written programs in C, C++, Java, Python, queried databases using SQL, made small CRUD applications using the LAMP stack, made very (*very*) basic Android applications, and eventually made my own landing page for my website using pure HTML, CSS, and Javascript.
+I never became proficient in any of these due to my multiple experimentations (*thank you, my curious brain*), but I've learned something along the way and I'm happy that I got to try these before settling on something to get good at.

+At this point, I'm still struck between two things to have a career in- data science and software engineering.
+While the prospect extracting useful information from a pile of seemingly useless data seems